-VCU’s 27th annual Festival of Winds and Percussion will be held on Saturday, January 18, 2014.
-VCU’s Monroe Park Campus Students must be nominated by their instrumental music or private teachers in the Fall and invitations are issued in December.
+VCU’s 30th annual Festival of Winds and Percussion will be held on Saturday, January 21, 2017.
+VCU’s Monroe Park Campus Students must be nominated by their instrumental music or private teachers in the fall and invitations are issued in December.

 The cost for attending the festival is a nominal fee of $30, which includes lunch at the VCU cafeteria and a pizza dinner before the concert.

 - A collapsible music stand labeled with your name

 - Concert attire — no band uniforms, just nice, dress-up clothes

 One of the most exciting features of the Festival of Winds is the unique ensemble experiences that are offered.
 Rarely do students have the opportunity to perform within ensembles made up of just the instruments from their instrument family.

 - Low Brass Ensemble: Directed by Ross Walter, this ensemble is comprised of trombones, euphoniums, and tubas.

 - Horn Choir: Directed by Patrick Smith, horn professor at VCU.